 - Hiring an appraiser

 - Purchasing manuals that detail used equipment prices

 Should I provide a good faith opinion of market value or a fixed asset listing?

 Most property owners will fare better by providing an opinion of market value instead of a fixed asset listing.
 If you send the appraisal district a fixed asset listing, they will use the Comptroller’s valuation schedule to calculate the market value of the various items.
 This will frequently indicate a value two to three times higher than the actual market value of the property.
-For large property owners, it is best not to provide a fixed asset listing.
+In our opinion, it is best not to provide a fixed asset listing.